Bergen Airport, Flesland: Accidents and incidents

 A helicopter crashed on Turøy near Bergen on 29 April 2016, when flying from the Gullfaks B oil platform to the Bergen Airport.
 It was a Eurocopter EC225 Super Puma.
-All thirteen people on board (2 crew, 11 passenger) were killed in the crash.
+All thirteen people on board (two crew, 11 passengers) were killed in the crash.

 Future

 Avinor is currently in the final stages of building a new terminal building immediately southeast of the current terminal.
 Based on a design by Narud Stokke Wiig Arkitekter og Planleggere (now Nordic — Office of Architecture), it is scheduled for completion in 2016 and is estimated to have sufficient capacity until 2026.
 The new terminal will have an area of 78000 m2 and have a capacity for 10 million annual passengers.
 In addition to larger terminal capacity, it will give the airport six new gates.
 The price is estimated at NOK 2 Billion and will also include an expansion of the Bergen Light Rail to the airport.

 The runway is considered upgraded to ILS Cat II or III, which will allow for landing during less visibility.
 There are only a few minor investments needed for the upgrade.
 Avinor estimates that there will be a need for a second runway at about the mid-2030s.
 The runway can be located on the current military area and be entirely located north of the terminal area.
 This would allow a 2260 m runway, which would be sufficient for Boeing 737 and Airbus A320 aircraft.
 The master plan of 2011 includes plans for expanding the new terminal by placing gates on both sides of the pier and building a new pier to the north, by demolishing the current terminal.
 By Phase 3C, which is estimated to be carried out by 2060, the airport will have 32 gates and 14 additional apron stands.
 The last phases of the long-term plan involve demolishing the current terminal and the airport hotel.
 The Norwegian State Railways has looked at the possibility of building a mainland railway airport rail link from Bergen Station in the city center.
 The proposal was launched as a response to the idea that a new freight terminal be built at Flesland.
 If built, the line would run in a tunnel through Løvstakken and travel time would be twenty minutes.